 In Chichen Itza, numerous decorative elements, especially in the form of sculptures and stone bas-reliefs, testify the strong presence of the cult of Quetzalcoatl, known as Kukulkan to the Mayas.
 The worship of the Sacred Cenote remained alive until the time of the conquest, a well to whose murky and deep waters victims were thrown to please the god of Rain Chac.

-Uxmal is open daily from 8am to 5pm.
-(Closing time nay vary between 4pm and 5pm depending on the season.)
+Uxmal is open daily from 8 am to 5 pm.
+(Closing time may vary between 4 pm and 5 pm depending on the season)

 Short Chichen Itza Video